Frequently Asked Questions

 How do I apply for a Non-Competitive job?

 The Department of Human Resources does not process applications for most of the jobs classified as “Non-Competitive”.
 To apply for these jobs, please contact the department hiring for the Non-Competitive position.
-To access contact information for the various department and agencies, click www.tn.gov/directory/deptartment-directory.html

 You may contact the HR Service Center at (615) 741-4841 and request to speak with the Recruiter who evaluated your application.
-This will allow you an opportunity to discuss the qualification requirements and what qualifications the Recruiter determined were missing.
+This will allow you an opportunity to discuss the qualification requirements and what qualifications the Recruiter determined was missing.
 If you wish to further appeal the evaluation after your conversation with the Recruiter, you should submit a written request to the Commissioner of the Department of Human Resources within fifteen (15) days.

-Please Note: If you fail to submit a full and complete application, and the Recruiter did not have the information necessary to confirm that you met the job qualification requirements, you will not have the option to reapply or submit the missing information if the closing deadline has passed.
+Please Note: If you fail to submit a complete application, and the Recruiter did not have the information necessary to confirm that you met the job qualification requirements, you will not have the option to reapply or submit the missing information if the closing deadline has passed.
 Please ensure that you read all instructions on the job posting web pages and provide a complete application.

 I got an email stating I meet the minimum qualifications and then got another saying I didn’t.
 Why does this happen?